centreon/centreon-engine/doc/user/configuration/basics/state_types.rst

   * Event handlers are executed to handle the HARD state.
   * Contacts are notifified of the host or service problem or recovery.

-The :ref:`$HOSTSTATETYPE$ <basics_standard_macros#standard_macrosmacroavailabilitycharthoststatetype>`
-or :ref:`$SERVICESTATETYPE$ <basics_standard_macros#standard_macrosmacroavailabilitychartservicestatetype>`
-macros will have a value of "HARD" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
-More information on event handlers can be found :ref:`here <advanced_event_handlers>`.
+The `HOSTSTATETYPE`_ or `SERVICESTATETYPE`_ macros will have a value of "HARD" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
+More information on event handlers can be found :ref:`here <event_handlers>`.

 Example
 =======